Philadelphia Writing Project

 Teachers may introduce one or both of the featured historical primary sources above alongside more current news articles to introduce the issue and jumpstart inquiry.

 Girl says school threatening suspension due to dyed hair.
 News video about a student impacted by a school policy about hair.
-(WKMG News 6 Orlando)
+(WKMG News 6 Orlando).

 Black student at Texas high school suspended over hairstyle.
 News video about a student impacted by a school policy about hair.
 (NBC News, 2023).